 Imagine arriving home one

-The original James Bond, Barry Nelson, stars, along with a cast of unknowns, in a film that is hard to fathom.
-In under fifteen minutes, the plot is revealed and the balance of the movie is assumed.
+Barry Nelson stars in one of his few motion pictures during the 1950s.
+Along with a cast of unknowns, the film is hard to fathom.
+Nelson tries very hard to make his two roles work, but in less than fifteen minutes, the balance of the movie is assumed.
 You will find yourself always ahead of the script.
-The movie never convinces that there is a Nice Nelson and an Evil Nelson.
-Nice Nelson simply may be a bit loopy and is assumed to be the imposter.
-There may have been a Half Nelson in there somewhere.
-Talk about identity theft!
-But this is not supposed to be a science fiction movie.
-Not much of a film noir, either, though it falls into that category.
-Nice Nelson finds his picture plastered in every newspaper as the robber of 500k so the police are after him.
-Evil Nelson has trained Dobermans in pursuit of Nice Nelson, soon to be a man without a face.
-It certainly creates bad press for the breed.
-Let’s face it, this is more predictable than blinking.
-If you are interested in seeing Jack Warden in his movie debut then it is worth watching.
-He plays a friend who owns facial recognition software.
+Nice Nelson may simply be a bit loopy, so he is assumed to be the imposter.
+There may have been a Half Nelson in the background.
+Nice Nelson finds his picture (or is it Evel Nelson?) plastered on the newspaper's headline as the robber of 500k, sending the police after him.
+Evil Nelson has trained Dobermans in pursuit of Nice Nelson, soon to be a man without a face, creating bad press for the breed.
+Seeing Jack Warden in his movie debut may make it worth watching as the friend who owns facial recognition software.
 Nah.
 Do not believe that either.

 No comments: